Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Introduction

-\begin{theorem} Let $ \Sigma \subset \R^{2n}$ be a compact starshaped hypesurface which is invariant under both $\rho$ and $\iota$.
-Assume further that $\alpha$ is non-degenerate and real dynamically convex.
+Our next result is a slight generalization of \cite[Theorem~1.2]{Liu3}. \begin{theorem} Let the quadruple $(\Sigma,\alpha,\rho,\iota)$ be as above.
+Assume that the contact form $\alpha$ on $\Sigma$ is non-degenerate and real dynamically convex.
 Then there exist at least $n + \mathcal{N}(\Sigma)$ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$, where $2\mathcal{N}(\Sigma)$ is the number of geometrically distinct and simple symmetric periodic Reeb orbits which are not doubly symmetric. \end{theorem}

-We prove the same assertion for more general real contact manifolds in Theorem \ref{thm:appli}.
-Then Theorem \ref{thm:main2s} is obtained as a corollary.
+We prove the same assertion for more general real contact manifolds in Theorem~\ref{thm:appli}.
+Then Theorem~\ref{thm:main2s} is obtained as a corollary.
 Again, the proof has an immediate corollary.

-\begin{corollary} In addition to the assumptions of Theorem \ref{thm:main2s}, assume that there exist precisely $n$ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$.
+\begin{corollary} In addition to the assumptions of Theorem~\ref{thm:main2s}, assume that there exist precisely $n$ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$.
 Then they are all doubly symmetric periodic Reeb orbits and their indices are all different. \end{corollary}

 In the following we explain two main ingredients to prove our theorems: \textit{equivariant wrapped Floer homology} and \textit{analysis of index iterations}. \addtocontents{toc}{ }